 When I set up my website nearly four years ago, the first thing I added was my writings that were then available in electronic form, including five books to do with my gospel preaching, community activism i.e. my efforts as a committed Christian to leave my comfort zone and “holy huddle” to engage in and practically influence the market place of ideas, attempt to carry out the great command of loving my neighbour as myself and to bring salt and light into a culture that in my view is often going in the wrong direction.

 The Bible text that became my guiding principle was “let us go forth therefore unto him without the camp, bearing his reproach”, Hebrews 13:13.
-The image I used was that of the Scapegoat, upon which the peoples’ sins were transferred, which was released into the desert on the Day of Atonement (Leviticus 17).
+This was in stark contrast to entering “inside the veil“, Hebrews 6:19, which was done one day each year by the High Priest as he entered the Holy of holies to offer a blood sacrifice and to commune with God, which we can and should (figuratively speaking) enter every day.
+The image I used was that of the Scapegoat, upon which the peoples’ sins were transferred, which was released into the desert, form inside to outside the camp, on that Day of Atonement (Leviticus 17).
 The five books I wrote that specifically related to my community interests are:

 - Outside the Camp